I’ve never met a meatball I didn’t like. Large, small, over pasta, with sauteed spinach, or on a toothpick. I’ll take them all please.

 - 1 teaspoon onion powder

-- In a cast iron skillet or large pan saute your diced onions and garlic in 1 tablespoon olive oil on medium heat.
+- In a large skillet saute your diced onions and garlic in 1 tablespoon olive oil on medium heat.
 Cook until onion is translucent, approximately 3 minutes.
 Remove from heat.
-Let cool some before combining your meatballs so you don't burn your fingers.

 - In a large bowl, combine your ground beef, parsley, rosemary, egg, salt, pepper, and sauteed onion and garlic.
 Roll into meatballs the size you prefer.
-Mine are approximately 2 to 2½ inches in diameter.
-This produces 16 - 18 meatballs and perfectly fits my cast iron skillet.
+Mine are approximately 2 to 2 1/2 inches in diameter.
+This produces 16 - 18 meatballs.
+You can of course make them smaller if you like.

 - Place your browned meatballs in the sauce.
-Cover and simmer on medium low or low for 5-10 minutes.
+Cover and simmer on low for 5-10 minutes.
 Use a knife to slice open one meatball and make sure it's cooked all the way through.
 Larger meatballs may take a bit more time.

 - Garnish with chopped basil.
 Enjoy!